nikitavoloboev/data/sharing/my-articles.md

 # My [Medium](https://medium.com/@NikitaVoloboev) articles
 The number between brackets shows the year I wrote the article in.
-Articles with a 🌟 are my __favourite__.
+Articles with 🌟 are my __favourite__.

 ## Life
 - [Just keep expressing yourself (2015)](https://medium.com/@NikitaVoloboev/just-keep-expressing-yourself-306870791ae4#.3ilcote4m) - The first article I have ever wrote and published on how to not be afraid to express yourself and be you.